 So, at that point we felt comfortable removing those historic patches and then our amazing concrete conservator, Amanda Trienens, did lots of testing to actually get a matching compound with mixing rust into it – getting the color just right, sourcing stones that she was adding to the compound from the same quarry that they had sourced the stones from in 1970 – all those kinds of wonderful things, to get it just right.
 So, I think that has been a really really great story.

-Lynne Warren: Yeah.
-[Laughs] That pricked up my ears, about that quarry.
+LW: Yeah.
+That pricked up my ears, about that quarry.

-Christine Mehring: And then I think another really difficult aspect – how are we with time? – was the structure that ended up going underneath the sculpture.
-So, as I said, it was an events sculpture so that made this thing very ambivalent in terms of what it was.
-On the one hand, if it were an event, if it were a performance, it meant that it actually in some sense was an artefact.
+CM: And then I think another really difficult aspect – how are we with time? – was the structure that ended up going underneath the sculpture.
+So, as I said, it was an event sculpture so that made this thing very ambivalent in terms of what it was.
+On the one hand, if it were an event, if it were a performance, it meant that it actually in some sense was an artifact.

-In fluxus’s performances there were lots of artefacts – fliers people would throw in the audience, et cetera – and we could keep them and you, kind of, take license conservation-wise to preserve these.
+In Fluxus’s performances there were lots of artifacts – fliers people would throw in the audience, et cetera – and we could keep them and you, kind of, take license conservation-wise to preserve these.
 But if they were artworks, you would be much more careful in terms of how you would intervene.

 And so it became clear that our structural engineers and really anyone that we talked to said, “Well, you have to support it.
 If you take these I-beams away, something has to be underneath it otherwise the whole thing’s gonna collapse onto itself.”

 But the historic photographs didn’t really give us any information about what was underneath.
-And worse, the three people we talked to –David Katzer, who was the first curator at the MCA, Jim O’Hara, who was the art handler at the MCA, and basically made the sculpture together with an assistant named Milan.
-Milan is, I think, maybe here, who filmed the whole lifting of the sculpture with his drone, which was fantastic.
+And worse, the three people we talked to – David Katzive, who was the first curator at the MCA, Jim O’Hara, who was the art handler at the MCA, and basically made the sculpture together with an assistant named Milan.
+Milan is, I think, maybe here, who filmed the whole lifting of the sculpture yesterday with his drone, which was fantastic.

 But the decision was to make it as little visible as possible.
 But it was going to be visible and so the structure that we have underneath there, I think we’re all very very happy with it.
 It will be visible but to a very minimal degree.
 It’s black, it’s kind of set in.
 It will be in the parking garage.